 Make these Lime Cookies of course!
 You’ll need about three large, juicy limes for this recipe.
 If you’ve got more than that, consider one of these recipes using limes:

-Process shots-- images of the baking powder, salt, flour, and salt being added to the stand mixer and then mixing it all together
+Process shots of the baking powder, salt, and flour being added to the stand mixer and then mixing it all together.
+Then roll dough balls in powdered sugar.

 What Makes Cookies Soft Or Hard?